 And if you think all that’s left is to tape the diaper closed, think again!
 We just put the clean diaper here at this point to protect against accidents.
 We’ve still got four very important steps to go.

-At some point in your baby’s life, she is going to develop diaper rash.
-It can happen when she’s teething, her diet changes, or it gets too hot.
-It can even happen if she drinks too much.
+At some point in your baby’s life, they are going to develop diaper rash.
+It can happen when they're teething, their diet changes, or it gets too hot.
+It can even happen if your little one drinks too much.

 Diaper rash is completely normal.
 So don’t worry, and apply Mustela’s Diaper Rash Cream 1-2-3 daily to both treat and prevent diaper rash and to help keep your baby comfortable and happy.

 Release your baby’s ankles (which should still be elevated, by the way), and fold the new diaper over their diaper area.
 Fold the tape fasteners closed (they should attach in the front near your baby’s hips).